Michael Lerner (rabbi): Controversy

-Lerner describes some of his views as "very controversial," particularly his views about building peace between Israel and Palestine.
+Lerner described some of his views as "very controversial," particularly his views about building peace between Israel and Palestine.
 In 2003, the San Diego Jewish Journal described Lerner as "the most controversial Jew in America," writing that "He is relentlessly critical of Israel.
 He eulogizes Rachel Corrie.
 And he's done more for peace than any conservative we know."
 That same year, the executive editor of The Jewish Exponent wrote that Lerner "supports every measure against Israel short of its immediate destruction and often makes common cause with those who do plot the eradication of Israel's Jews."

 In 1997, former Tikkun editors accused Lerner of publishing pseudonymous letters to the editor that he himself had written.
 While many of the letters were laudatory ("Your editorial stand on Iraq said publicly what many of us in the Israeli peace camp are feeling privately but dare not say."), a few were critical ("Have you gone off your rocker?").
 Lerner admitted that he had fabricated the letters but said his only mistake was not informing readers that the authors' names were pseudonyms.

 Criticism of leftist antisemitism

-For many years, Lerner has been an outspoken critic of modern antisemitism that he perceives to have arisen among some leftists.
-In 1992, he wrote The Socialism of Fools: Anti-Semitism on the Left, in which he described the manner in which the left often denies the existence of antisemitism; defended Zionism and distinguished legitimate criticism of the State of Israel from Israel-bashing and antisemitism; and suggested ways in which progressives can fight antisemitism on the Left.
+For many years, Lerner was an outspoken critic of modern antisemitism that he perceived to have arisen among some leftists.
+In 1992, he wrote The Socialism of Fools: Anti-Semitism on the Left, in which he described the manner in which the left often denies the existence of antisemitism, defended Zionism, and distinguished legitimate criticism of the State of Israel from Israel-bashing and antisemitism; and suggested ways in which progressives can fight antisemitism on the Left.

 In 2003, Lerner criticized the left-wing anti-war ANSWER Coalition for the antisemitism that he and others believe is reflected in the rhetoric at ANSWER-sponsored demonstrations.
-He later claimed that because of his criticism the ANSWER coalition — of which Lerner's Tikkun Community was a member — barred him from speaking at their rallies against the 2003 invasion of Iraq.
+He later claimed that because of his criticism, the ANSWER coalition—of which Lerner's Tikkun community was a member—barred him from speaking at their rallies against the 2003 invasion of Iraq.

 Good Friday Prayer for the Jews

-Regarding the motu proprio Summorum Pontificum, which allows the re-introduction of the Tridentine Mass and the related Good Friday Prayer for the Jews, he said that the Pope took "a powerful step toward the re-introduction of the process of demeaning Jews.
+Regarding the motu proprio Summorum Pontificum, which allowed the re-introduction of the Tridentine Mass and the related Good Friday Prayer for the Jews, he said that the Pope took "a powerful step toward the re-introduction of the process of demeaning Jews.
 You cannot respect another religion if you teach that those who are part of it must convert to your own religion."

 Beyt Tikkun Synagogue

-Beyt Tikkun Synagogue is a Jewish Renewal congregation in the San Francisco Bay Area, United States.
-It is a loosely organized unconventional endeavor with a small physical base, that is also described by its founder as a "synagogue-without-walls" that since its founding has served as a bully pulpit for its equally unconventional founding-rabbi since its inception.
+Beyt Tikkun Synagogue is a Jewish Renewal congregation in the San Francisco Bay Area.
+It is a loosely organized, unconventional endeavor with a small physical base that is also described by its founder as a "synagogue-without-walls" that, since its founding, has served as a bully pulpit for Lerner.